julianflood1/Portfolio/README.md

 ## Description

-This is my portfolio that I made for Epicodus as my final project for the CSS course.
-It is a culmination of what I have learned, and is updated with current work examples.
+This is my portfolio which has my up to date work.

 ## Setup/Installation Requirements